 Reusable open source libraries can also attract developers from the larger community.
 Indeed, a reusable library employed by several codes is an extremely attractive target for new methods developers: implementing your new method in a reusable library will instantly make your improvements available to a large number of downstream users, while implementing the method in a single program only helps the users of that program.

 The larger pool of developers in a reusable open source library likewise avoids the issues of intermittent development.
-If state of the art open source code development practices such as code review are employed, this also supports the training of new developers and maintainers for the project.\citep{Lehtola2022_WIRCMS_1610}
+If state-of-the-art open source code development practices such as code review are employed, this also supports the training of new developers and maintainers for the project.\citep{Lehtola2022_WIRCMS_1610}

-The issue with the scoped development should likewise be less of an issue.
-A production grade open source reusable library has a clear scope, guiding and simplifying its development and maintenance.
-The clearly defined scope also attracts the attention of the subject matter experts, who are inherently familiar with the state of the art in that field.
+The issue with scoped development efforts is likewise less of an issue in production grade open source reusable libraries than similar libraries embedded within a monolithic package.
+The former project has a clear scope, guiding and simplifying its development and maintenance, and also attracting the attention of world wide subject matter experts who are inherently familiar with the state-of-the-art in that field.
 The clear focus of the project helps to keep it on track.

 Reusable libraries can also be used to address many of the present issues with interoperability: a rich ecosystem of reusable libraries can even be used to circumvent this issue altogether.
 Many use cases at present arise from being unable to run a complicated calculation with a single program due to technical challenges.
 Now, if the necessary subtasks can be carried out by reusable libraries, one only needs to link the libraries together in a single program, avoiding the need to interface different programs.